Scavenger hunt: Armchair treasure hunt

 An armchair treasure hunt is an activity that requires solving puzzles or riddles in some easily portable and widely reproduced format (often an illustrated book), and then using clues hidden either in the story or in the graphics of the book to find a real treasure somewhere in the physical world.
 This type of treasure hunt may take months to solve and often has large prizes to be won.
 An early example of the genre is Kit Williams' 1979 book Masquerade while games still in play include The Secret.
 An unusual example of the armchair treasure hunt is the book MAZE: Solve the World's Most Challenging Puzzle by Christopher Mason, with the publishers awarding a prize of $10,000 USD to the reader who deciphered and solved a riddle using clues in the book's illustrations.
 Ultimately the prize was split among the twelve readers who came closest to the solution.
-The contest is now void, though MAZE remains in publication.
+The contest is now void, and MAZE is out of publication.

 Television versions

 In 1956, comedian Jan Murray created and hosted a variation for television, also known as Treasure Hunt.
-This US game show featured a pair of contestants answering questions to qualify to go on a treasure hunt that involved choosing from among thirty treasure chests that included anything from gag prizes to valuable merchandise and/or cash.
+This US game show featured two contestants answering questions to qualify to go on a treasure hunt that involved choosing from among thirty treasure chests containing anything from gag prizes to valuable merchandise and/or cash.
 The show also offered home viewers a chance of a treasure hunt, when a postcard was chosen from a large drum by a young guest who revolved the drum several times to randomise the entries.
-The show aired daily in the morning and once a week in the evening until 1959, when the networks began canceling game shows in the wake of the quiz show scandal.
+The show aired daily in the morning and once a week in the evening until 1959, when networks began canceling game shows in the wake of the quiz show scandal.

 In the United Kingdom, a show title Treasure Hunt was aired between 1982 and 1989, featuring two contestants solving a series of clues in a studio to direct a skyrunner in a helicopter looking for an object.

+Walk-a-hunt

+Walk-a-Hunt is an in-person and virtual reality (VR360) walking activity that combines the elements of a Scavenger hunt.
+It was launched at the AFT International Sports Fitness Festival.
+Four iterations of the walk have been produced with an accompanying 360-degree video format and is a form of inclusive recreation inspired by the creator's mother who has early-onset dementia.